abhifx/Google_Capstone/README.md

-# Google_Capstone
 # Data Analytics Capstone Project for Google Data Analytics Course
-# Course: Google Data Analytics Capstone: Complete a Case Study
+Course: Google Data Analytics Capstone: Complete a Case Study

 # Introduction
 In pursuant of publishing a case study for data analytics assuming the role of a junior data analyst at a fictional company